cocovga1/cocovga1/README.md

 - 👋 Hi, I’m @cocovga1
 - 👀 I’m interested in coding and learning new stuff
-- 🌱 I’m currently learning networking
+- 🌱 I’m currently learning networking security

 <!---
 cocovga1/cocovga1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.